lzhu-r/jekyll_blog/about.md

 In order to keep myself motivated, I'm going to set a few small goals for myself.
 Hopefully I actually stick to them!

-* Write three more blog posts in 2020 (the intro post doesn't count!)
+* Write four more blog posts in 2020 (the intro post doesn't count!)
-* Use R Markdown to create one report
+* Use R Markdown to create a report (for work probably)
 * Fully complete one CSS and one HTML course on a learning website of my choice